 We encourage children to be present with their families.
 Following the Children’s Message early in the service, the younger ones, ages 0-5, are welcome to leave the sanctuary with supervising adults.

 Worship materials for the children can be found in the entrance area to the sanctuary.
 These include books, paper, crayons and activity sheets relating to the scripture lesson or theme of the service.

 Children are invited to partake in the sacrament of Holy Communion

 The United Methodist Book of Worship states, “All who intend to lead a Christian life, and their children, are invited to receive the bread and the cup.
 We have no tradition of refusing any who present themselves desiring to receive.”

 Through their years in Sunday School and then Confirmation, our children learn about the many levels of meaning and symbolism of the sacrament, but they experience being a part of the faith community at the table, witnessing their parents and many other adults kneeling to receive the elements in humility and with reverence.
 This happens long before they can articulate understanding of this wonderful mystery of faith.

-We provide childcare for infants and young children during the worship service, and we encourage children beginning at the age of 3 years to be involved in the Sunday School hour, beginning at 9:15 am.
+We encourage children beginning at the age of 3 years to be involved in the Sunday School hour, beginning at 9:15 am.